Category: Weekly Updates

 • Trafford Healthcare Trust’s Acquistion Project

 The Walk-in centre is a ‘no appointment necessary’ GP practice based at Trafford General Hospital.
 In December it proved necessary to close the centre due to the accommodation being insufficient to cope with the huge demand.
-The Chief Executive of Trafford’s Primary Care Trust, Graham Wallis and Medical Director, Dr George Kissen subjected themselves to the committee’s enquiry into how this happened.
-Clearly this is not the most glorious episode in the trust’s history and to be fair the third party in this story is the Heathcare Trust as the effective landlord of the Walk-in Centre was not called upon to explain the situation.
+The Chief Executive of Trafford’s Primary Care Trust Graham Wallis, and Medical Director Dr George Kissen, subjected themselves to the committee’s enquiry into how this happened.
+Clearly, this is not the most glorious episode in the trust’s history and to be fair the third party in this story is why the Heathcare Trust as the effective landlord of the Walk-in Centre was not called upon to explain the situation.

 Wednesday